 Providing your travel information to the US State Department allows the United States government to better assist its citizens if they find themselves in an emergency situation abroad.
 It also allows the traveler to receive routine updates from the nearest US embassy or consulate.
 Follow this link

-to register your travel.
-2
+to register your travel.1

 You are NOT automatically enrolled in international health insurance or covered for medical evacuation.
 Use the links below to find out which company and which plan best suit your needs.
+Each of these companies offer emergency evacuation insurance and international medical insurance, be sure to research the policies before puchasing.

 (a Denver-based insurance broker that can give you advice about plans)